akornatskyy/wheezy.http/doc/userguide.rst

 Execution Order
 ~~~~~~~~~~~~~~~

 Middleware is initialized and executed in certain order.
-Let setup a simple
+Let's setup a simple
 application with the following middleware chain::

     app = WSGIApplication(middleware=[